lancedaniel/AvatarQuoteApp/README.md

 ## functionality:

  - app name is "Daily Dose of Iroh"
- - User will be greeted with home screen animation (link is given in the application)
+ - User will be greeted with home screen animation (link is given in the app)
  - User can view quotes from the main characters from the popular tv show, Avatar The Last Airbender
  - Minimalist UI
  - planning on making updates to the app.
 I want to improve on the app to make it significantly better.